-It doesn’t happen often that people spend their entire gap year in our ministry.
-But Albert from the Netherlands did!
-He spent 13 months in our ministry.
+Every year approximately five volunteers decide to spend their entire gap year in our ministry.
+Like Albert, from the Netherlands, who spent 13 months in our ministry.
 In this blog, he shares some memories of his Christian gap year in Amsterdam.

 Over the past twelve months I had the privilege to volunteer for a year in the Shelter.
 During this year I gathered some stories that show God’s love for this ministry and his great miracles.
 I want to share some of these moments with you, so you get a glimpse of how awesome it is to serve here in the Shelter Youth Hostel Ministry.
 To be honest it is not always easy, struggles come and go.
 I could share with you only beautiful and super blessed moments, but then I don’t think it would do right to the richness of my time.
 So, here is some of my stories, I hope you like it!